 Step 2 – Soaking Your Sea Moss

-I prefer to soak my sea moss rather than cook it.
+I prefer to soak mine rather than cook it.
 Raw foods have better energetic properties which can be seen under Kirlian Photography.
 This kind of energy is a beautiful thing!

-Cooking your sea moss pretty much kills off any of this sacred energy it has.
-I soak my sea moss for between 48 and 60 hours (normally a little over 2 days).
+Cooking pretty much kills off any of this sacred energy it has.
+I soak mine for between 24 and 48 hours.

 When soaking, make sure the water is as pure as possible.
 Like the water for washing in step 1, this is important.
 In fact, when it comes to preparing sea moss it is critical in my opinion.